shoaibkhanz/agentic-ai-engineering-course/lessons/00_templates/article_guideline.md

 Follow the next narrative flow when writing the end-to-end lesson:

 - What problem are we solving?
 Why is it essential to solve it?
+    - Start with a personal story where we encountered the problem
 - Why other solutions are not working and what's wrong with them.
 - At a theoretical level, explain our solution or transformation.
 Highlight:
     - The theoretical foundations.